mikron-ia/rpg-hub/README.md

 1. Update the code base from an archive pack or a git tag
-    * If you are feeling adventurous, use the `master` branch, but its content is **not** guaranteed to work at all times
+    * If you are feeling adventurous, use the `master` branch, but its content is **not** guaranteed to work at all times; to be safe, use the latest release
 1. Run `composer install`
 1. Ensure your `.env` file is up to date, based on `.env.example`
 1. Run migrations with `./yii migrate/up`
 1. Run `./yii rbac/v*` sequentially to get up to a proper version
-    * Note: there is, to date, no record on which RBAC migration was ran last; running something twice will likely cause an error
+    * Note: there is, to date, no record on which RBAC migration was ran last; running any of those "migrations" twice will cause an error - it will not damage anything, though, just break the execution

 ## Project structure